HiSDpackage/saddlescape/index.md

 ## Citation

-We would appreciate it if you could cite the associated paper when using this package in your research:
+Please cite the associated paper when using this package in your research:
 ```
 @misc{liu2026saddlescapev10pythonpackage,
       title={SaddleScape V1.0: A Python Package for Constructing Solution Landscapes via High-index Saddle Dynamics},